Bestiary > Monster Listings > Aberrations >

 Hibernation (Ex)

-An elder thing can enter a state of hibernation at will.
+An elder thing can enter a state of hibernation at will; doing so takes 1 minute.
 While in this state, it can take no actions and is effectively helpless, as if it were in a deep sleep.
-An elder thing can remain in hibernation for as long as it wishes.
-While in this state, it does not need to eat or drink, nor does it age.
+An elder thing can remain in hibernation for as long as it wishes—while in this state, it does not need to eat or drink, nor does it age.
 Time effectively stands still for a hibernating elder thing.
-If it is jostled or damaged while hibernating, an elder thing can attempt a DC 20 Will save to awaken within 2d4 rounds; otherwise it takes 1d4 days to awaken from hibernation.
+If it is jostled or damaged while hibernating, an elder thing can attempt a DC 20 Will save.
+If it succeeds, it awakens in 2d4 rounds.
+Otherwise, it takes 1d4 days to awaken from hibernation.
 An elder thing can set the length of its hibernation when it first enters this state, so that it can awaken after a set amount of time has passed.
-When awakening at a set time in this manner, an elder thing needs only 1d3 rounds to rouse itself, with no Will save necessary.
+When awakening at a set time in this manner, an elder thing needs only 1d3 rounds to rouse itself, with no Will saving throw necessary.

 Limited Starflight (Ex)

-An elder thing can survive in the void of outer space, and its wings allow it to use its fly speed in outer space despite the lack of air.
-Unlike creatures with full starflight (like the shantak), an elder thing's ability to fly in outer space does not allow it to reach unusual speeds - an elder thing who wishes to travel from one planet to another typically calculates the distance and then hibernates for the majority of the journey, relying on its momentum and inertia to carry it to its destination while it slumbers along the way.
+An elder thing can survive in the void of outer space, and its wings allow it to use its fly speed in that environment despite the lack of air.
+Unlike creatures with full starflight, an elder thing’s ability to fly in outer space does not allow it to reach unusually high speeds—an elder thing that wishes to travel from one planet to another typically calculates the distance and then hibernates for the majority of the journey, relying on its momentum and inertia to carry it to its destination while it slumbers along the way.